orstavik/JoiComponents/book/chapter6/Pattern2_LoadScript.md

 }
 ```
 ## Polyfilling web components: sync?
+Sometimes you need the polyfills for web components straight away.
+Your web app contains code that cannot function without the polyfill in place, and
+you have no way good of queing or delaying that code.
+In such cases, you need to control *when* your polyfill is loaded, and
+then you want to load your polyfill *sync*hronously.

+The benefit of loading your polyfill sync is that you will ensure that the features
+you have polyfilled will be present for scripts that run at a later point.
+This means that you no longer have to que and re-call functions that rely on
+the potentially polyfilled API features.

+## Polyfilling web components: async?
 The benefit of loading scripts **async** is that the script you are adding will not block the rendering of your page,
 neither while you:
 1. download the script nor